alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/aop-with-castlepart-3-the-first-interceptor.md

 Before each call to the logger object I first check if the appropriate level of logging is enabled.
 This technique is useful to avoid loss of performance when log is not enabled; if the debug level is set to warn, the Logger.Debug will not log anything and the CreateInvocationLogString will build the log string for nothing, losing processor time with no benefit.
 To avoid this loss you can issue a call to Logger.IsDebugEnabled to avoid entirely the call to logging function.

-Now suppose that the caller pass an invalid object to method Save() of MusicStoreService, the user will see a message telling that a service error is occurred, but now Iâ€™m able to check the log to understand exactly what is happened.
+Now suppose that the caller pass an invalid object to method Save() of MusicStoreService, the user will see a message telling that a service error is occurred, but now I'm able to check the log to understand exactly what is happened.
 Here is the log of a call that raise an exception.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 2010-07-24 10:12:28,320 ERROR MusicStore.Aspects.Log.LogAspect - Called: MusicStoreService.Save(<Album xmlns:i="http://www.w3.org/2001/XMLSchema-instance" xmlns="http://schemas.datacontract.org/2004/07/MusicStore.Entities">